PuppetAJ/reddit-min/README.md

 ## Future Plans

+These are future plans that I may develop on if there is interest in this project or I wish to polish it up more

 - [ ] Make comments collapsible
 - [ ] Embed links in comments
 - [ ] Flairs in comments